knottybiscotti/knottybiscotti/content/writing/Essa Stiik/Love Your Work.md

 ---
-title: Love Your Work
+Title: Love Your Work
 Summary: Essa may be a bit flighty at times, but nobody loves working with technology more than her!
-characters:
+Date: 2025-03-25
+Draft: false
+ShowComments: true
+Characters:
   - essa_stiik
-tags:
+Series: Liminal Space
+Tags:
   - essa_stiik
   - fiction
   - masturbation
   - nsfw
   - sci-fi
   - story
-Series: Liminal Space
-date: 2025-03-25
-showComments: true
+Notes:
+Thumbnail:
 ---

 Wending her way through the narrow, gloomy spaces in the starship's underbelly, Essa was suddenly aware of an odd tingling.
 She felt her hair stand up a little while she turned a slow circle, as best she could in a space barely wider than her shoulders.
 It felt like she was at the edge of a powerful electromagnetic field and after a moment of uncertainty she decided that the problem was on the other side of the bulkhead to her right.